Kavalan's Distillery Reserve Peated Malt Named TWSC's 2024 'Best of the Best'

 Taiwan Distiller Wins Top Prize in Tokyo Four Times in Six Years

 TAIPEI, Aug.
-13, 2024 /PRNewswire/ -- Kavalan Distillery has once again achieved the highest honor at the 2024 Tokyo Whisky & Spirits Competition (TWSC) in Japan.
+13, 2024 /CNW/ -- Kavalan Distillery has once again achieved the highest honor at the 2024 Tokyo Whisky & Spirits Competition (TWSC) in Japan.

 This year, "Kavalan Distillery Reserve Peated Malt Single Cask Strength Single Malt Whisky" was awarded "Best of the Best Single Malt Whisky of 2024," marking the fourth time in six years that the Taiwanese distiller has received this accolade.